-Everything We Know About Trump’s Ukraine-Whistleblower Scandal
+Everything We Know About Trump’s Ukraine Whistle-blower Scandal

 Is there a Russia connection?

-Though it does not appear that there is a direct link to the Kremlin as in past Trump scandals, the president’s alleged Ukrainian meddling certainly benefits Russian interests — particularly if the July phone call had anything to do with the August slow-walking of military aid to Ukraine.
-And as journalist Julia Davis notes, any news cycle that makes Ukraine and the U.S. look bad is a double-win for Russia, as its two foes become mired in controversy.
+Though it does not appear that there is a direct link to the Kremlin, the president’s alleged Ukrainian meddling certainly benefits Russian interests — particularly if the July phone call had anything to do with the August slow-walking of military aid to Ukraine.
+And as journalist Julia Davis notes, any news cycle that makes Ukraine and the U.S. look bad is a double win for Russia, as its two foes become mired in controversy.